 NSD provides remote access to stakeholders using Google Meets.
 Participants are provided an invitation to the schedule meeting and are allowed to engage.
-The Public Hearing at the August 26, 2020 Board meeting was also provided through Google Meets.
-Participants were provided the opportunity to submit public comments by noon on the day of the meeting.
+The Public Hearing at a Board meeting is also provided through Google Meets.
+Participants are provided the opportunity to submit public comments by noon on the day of the meeting to speak to the item.